 The ingredients for this pumpkin dip recipe are simple, and you probably already have most of them in your pantry!

 - Jazz it up.
-Vanilla extract, pumpkin pie spice, monkfruit or your sweetener of choice, and a little salt to bring out the flavors.
+Vanilla extract, pumpkin pie spice, monkfruit, and a pinch of salt to bring out the flavors.

 Step-By-Step Instructions